By Sharon Krueger

 Seek help from trusted individuals

 We may feel more comfortable learning something new when no one else is around to witness our imperfections.
-However, there are those we know and trust who may be highly skilled in what we are trying to learn.
+However, there are those we know and trust who is skilled in what we are trying to learn.
 Seek out a trustworthy colleague or friend who will share their knowledge and provide input on our progress.
-This will allow us to more rapidly apply needed adjustments and thus speed up our learning process.
+We can apply needed adjustments and speed up our learning process.

 Overcome fear of disappointing others